kallepop/procthor-scene-reconstruction/README.md

 ```

 Add a folder "ckpts" under the LangSplat folder, download a SAM checkpoint from [this link](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints) and save it under the ckpts folder.

-ViT-H is larger than ViT-L, which is larger than ViT-B. I used ViT-B because my GPU cannot handle more in most cases.
+ViT-H is larger and more accurate than ViT-L, which is larger and more accurate than ViT-B. I used ViT-B because my GPU cannot handle more in most cases.

 # Images from videos